 You'll have to account for VAT and complete form VAT 411.
 In simple terms, VAT is zero-rated, but you must account for the VAT whether the purchaser is VAT-registered or not.

 If you're importing a vehicle temporarily into the UK, you may be able to claim relief on import duties and VAT.
-Read Notice 308 on the temporary admission to the UK of non-European Community (EC) means of transport on the HMRC website.
+Read Notice 308 on the temporary admission to the UK of non-European Community (EC) means of transport.